cfoge/VHDL_parse/README.md

 ```bash
 python .\pfind.py clk in -d test
 ```
-Searches for 2 words on the same line, usefull for doing things like finding all the VHDL modules with specific input names or libraries.
+Searches for 2 words on the same line, useful for doing things like finding all the VHDL modules with specific input names or libraries.

 Returns:
 ```